-The accounting policies applied in the preparation of these consolidated financial statements are consistent with those applied in the annual consolidated financial statements for the year ended December 31, 2018, except for changes in accounting policies explained in note 3.1.
+The accounting policies applied in the preparation of these consolidated financial statements are consistent with those applied in the annual consolidated financial statements for the year ended December 31, 2019.

 The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and in any future periods affected.
 Information about significant areas of estimation uncertainty and critical management judgments in applying accounting policies and changes in estimation uncertainty and critical management judgments that have the most significant effect on the amounts recognised in the consolidated financial statements are described in note 4.23 and note 4.24.
 The Group presents its consolidated statement of financial position broadly in order of liquidity.
-An analysis regarding recovery or settlement within 12 months after the reporting date (current) and more than 12 months after the reporting date (non-current) is presented in note 31.
+An analysis regarding recovery or settlement within 12 months after the reporting date (current) and more than 12 months after the reporting date (non-current) is presented in note 29.